-Taxable disability benefits include any amount the parent receives for disability through an accident or health insurance plan paid for by his or her employer.
+Taxable disability benefits include any amount the parent receives for disability through an accident or health insurance plan paid for by their employer.

-If both the parent and his or her employer paid the premiums for the plan, only the amount the parent receives due to the employer's payments is considered a taxable disability benefit.
+If both the parent and their employer paid the premiums for the plan, only the amount the parent receives due to the employer's payments is considered a taxable disability benefit.
 This is the amount you should enter into the Disability (Taxable) field.